Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

-In this subsection, we present several well-known stochastic epidemic models based on SIS compartment models.
-The counterparts for the SIR type of epidemics can be formulated similarly.
+In this subsection, we present several well-known stochastic epidemic models based on SIS compartment models. {The counterparts for the SIR type of epidemics can be formulated by adding a new compartment R and describing the transition rule between compartments S, I, and R}.
 First, we consider stochastic epidemic models without network structures, which we refer to as stochastic population models.

 Consider a population of $N$ individuals.
 Recall that the rate of infected individuals infecting someone else is denoted by $\beta$.
 Each infected individual recovers and becomes susceptible at rate $\delta$.
 Assume that individuals encounter each other uniformly at random from the whole population.
 Let $x(t)$ be the number of infected individuals at time $t$.
 Then, $\{X(t)\}_{t\geq 0}$ is a Markov jump process with state space $\mathbb{N}$, with transition rates $\beta n(1-n/N)$ from state $n$ to state $n+1$, and $\delta n$ from state $n$ to state $n-1$.
 The transition probability hence is given as